 One of the most common operations and sometimes the hardest to automate in our Python scripts is the selection of geometry.
-This task is essential to assign material properties, define boundary conditions, control the mesh settings, create interactions, etc. The default method recorded by Abaqus is based on masks, but it has several drawbacks (not reliable when geometry changes and non-intuitive).
+This task is essential to assign material properties, define boundary conditions, control mesh settings, create interactions, etc. I want to bring you the 5 ways to select geometry in Abaqus using Python commands.

-In this post, I would like to show you a few other methods to automate the selection of geometry using Python in Abaqus.
+So, let’s see a few methods to automate the selection of geometry using Python in Abaqus.

 The five strategies to select geometry in Abaqus (vertices, edges, faces and cells) using Python commands are: